nodejs/node/doc/api/stream.markdown

       self._source.readStop();
   };

-  // When the source ends, we push the EOF-signalling `null` chunk this._source.onend = function() {
+  // When the source ends, we push the EOF-signaling `null` chunk this._source.onend = function() {
     self.push(null);
   };